-Analyses of target species and annual trends for fishing activity within the three Natura 2000 sites have been made possible through a coupling of VMS-data and log book data, see Annex J-K (only for vessels above 12 meters since VMS data is not available for smaller vessels due to lack of legal obligations).
-Focus has been given to the period 2011-2015.
+Analyses of target species and annual trends for fishing activity within the three Natura 2000 sites have been made possible through a coupling of VMS-data and log book data, see Annex J-K (only for vessels above 12 meters).
+Focus has been given to the period 2011-20145.

-The following section describes in more detail fishing activity per site separately for Denmark, Sweden, Germany, Poland and Estonia for the main target species; (2011-2015) for Danish, Swedish, German and

-Polish fishery data and a three year period (2010-2012) for Estonian fishery data.
+The following section describes in more detail fishing activity per site separately for Denmark, Sweden, and Germany, Poland and Estonia and Poland) for the main target species (given as an average for a year period; (2011-20145) for Danish, and Swedish, Germand and Polish fishery data and, a two-three year period (20110-2012) for German and (2010,2012) for Estonian fishery data, and finally a three year period (2012-2014) for Polish fishery data.
 Annex K lists fishery data at species level per year per country.